cnrrobertson/nuiterm.nvim/README.md

 - Quickly create/toggle/delete/adjust terminals from a popup menu (or with [telescope](https://github.com/nvim-telescope/telescope.nvim) - see [Telescope integration](#telescope-integration))
 - Easily create and toggle task-specific terminals (such as for [`lazygit`](https://github.com/jesseduffield/lazygit) or [`btop`](https://github.com/aristocratos/btop))

-Some oddities about `nuiterm` (that may change in the future):

-- Can only display one terminal at a time

 ## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):